-PEAKS also introduces an amalgamative approach to protein identification called inChorus.
-With inChorus protein identification technology, we can use PEAKS together with several other protein identification software programs.
+PEAKS introduces an amalgamative approach to protein identification called inChorus.
+With inChorus protein identification technology, we can use PEAKS together with several other protein identification methods.
 This will deliver more protein coverage and more confidence in results than any one method on its own.